 The Age of Discoveries in Belém

-Jerónimos Monastery stands as one of Portugal’s most magnificent UNESCO World Heritage sites.
-The Manueline architecture in the cloisters will leave you speechless.
-Here’s a pro tip: even with pre-purchased timed tickets, tour groups often get priority entry, so pack your patience.
-Buy tickets online or use the Lisbon Card to skip the purchase queue, and visit on weekdays around 3 PM for smaller crowds.
-Remember to dress modestly (covered shoulders and knees) as it’s a religious site.
+Pro Tip: Even with pre-purchased timed tickets, tour groups often get priority entry, so pack your patience.
+Buy tickets online or use the Lisbon Card to skip the purchase queue entirely.
+Visit on weekdays around 3 PM for smaller crowds, and remember to dress modestly (covered shoulders and knees) since it’s a religious site.

-Belém Tower becomes absolutely magical at sunset.
-While climbing the narrow 110-step spiral staircase gets crowded, the views from the top are worth it.
 The interior rooms are mostly empty, so don’t feel bad if you just admire the stunning exterior architecture and the quirky rhinoceros gargoyle on the western façade.
-While you’re here, brave the line at Pastéis de Belém for the original Portuguese custard tarts—it moves faster than it looks and tastes like heaven.
+While you’re here, brave the line for the original Pasteis de Nata (Portuguese custard tarts).
+It moves faster than it looks and tastes like pure heaven.

 Getting Lost in Alfama & Scaling São Jorge Castle

-The Alfama district embodies everything magical about the historic Portugal attractions.
-The narrow cobblestone streets, soulful Fado music spilling from restaurants at night, and glimpses of the Tagus River between whitewashed houses create pure enchantment.
-São Jorge Castle offers Lisbon’s best panoramic views, and you’ll even meet some friendly peacocks wandering the grounds.
+The Alfama district embodies everything magical about the historic sections of the city.
+The narrow cobblestone streets and glimpses of the Tagus River between whitewashed houses create pure enchantment.

 The Charm and Caution of Tram 28